 All participants in the felony diversion program are determined by the Deputy County Attorney (DCA).
 Due to the nature of this program, there is a vast array of criteria you must meet in order to qualify.
 Each case is chosen carefully and subjected to a large set of parameters.

 The participant can not have been convicted of a serious offense, such as:

 - Child trafficking

-- As well as several other convictions
+- And several other convictions

-What Happens Once You’re In the Felony Diversion Program
+What Happens Once You’re in the Felony Diversion Program

 If all the requirements are met and the participant finishes the program, then their case will be filed to be dismissed with prejudice.
-If unable to satisfy program requirements, their charges will be refiled, a court date will be set, and they will lose the opportunity to participate in the program in the future.
+If they are unable to satisfy program requirements, their charges will be refiled, a court date will be set, and they will lose the opportunity to participate in the program in the future.

 Criminal Defense Attorney in the Phoenix Area

 If you have been charged with a felony in Arizona and think you may qualify for this program, having a good lawyer at your side will help.
 Every case is different, so you need to work with someone who has the right experience and is trusted by many.
 Todd Coolidge and associates will always work hard to help you.
 Contact us today to schedule a consultation.